-(NSDI) as the technology, policies, standards, human resources, and related activities necessary to acquire, process, distribute, use, maintain, and preserve geospatial data.
-The Circular describes the management and reporting requirements of Federal agencies in the acquisition, maintenance, distribution, use, and preservation of geospatial data by the Federal Government.
+The NSDI is defined as the technology, policies, standards, human resources, and related activities necessary to acquire, process, distribute, use, maintain, and preserve geospatial data.

-The NSDI assures that geospatial data from many sources (including federal, state, local, and tribal governments, academia, and the private sector) are available and easily integrated to enhance the understanding of our physical and cultural world.
+The NSDI enables geospatial data from many sources (including federal, state, local, and tribal governments, academia, and the private sector) to be used together to enhance our understanding of our physical and cultural world.
 The NSDI honors several key public values:

-- Privacy and security of citizens' personal data and accuracy of statistical information on people, both in raw form and in derived information products. - Access for all citizens to spatial data, information, and interpretive products, in accordance with OMB Circular A-1309. - Protection of proprietary interests related to licensed information and data. - Interoperability of federal information systems to enable the drawing of resources from multiple federal agencies and their partners.
+- Privacy and security of citizens' personal data and accuracy of statistical information on people, both in raw form and in derived information products. - Access for all citizens to spatial data, information, and interpretive products, in accordance with OMB Circular A-1309. - Protection of proprietary interests related to licensed information and data.

+Interoperability of federal information systems to enable the drawing of resources from multiple federal agencies and their partners.

-The NSDI supports and advances the building of a Global Spatial Data Infrastructure, consistent with national security, national defense, national intelligence, and international trade requirements.
+with national security, national defense, national intelligence, and international trade requirements.
 International compatibility is an important aspect of the NSDI.
-Federal agencies are to develop their international geospatial data in compliance with international voluntary consensus standards, as defined by OMB Circular A-11910.
+Federal agencies are to develop their geospatial data and technologies in compliance with international voluntary consensus standards, as defined by OMB Circular A-11910.